nrademacher/config/README.md

 These setup instructions assume a fresh install of NixOS.

 1. Make `git` available to your shell, e.g. by running `nix-shell -p git`
-1. Clone this repository and change into its directory
+1. Clone this repository (if using this as base for your own config, you should fork it first) and change into its directory.
 1. If you are not [me](https://github.com/nrademacher), customize the values in `user` in `meta.nix`
 3. Enable nix's command line and flakes features: `export NIX_CONFIG="experimental-features = nix-command flakes"`
 4. Bootstrap the system configuration: